DragonBuild/dragon/README.md

   </strong>
 </p>

-_An alternative to theos, a massive convinience tool, and more_
+_An alternative to theos, a convenient development environment, and more..._

 # Installing dragon